 The types of sources used for heavy metal research will largely depend on what discipline the researcher is coming from.
 An musicologist may use Primary Sources (eg, the music itself) and perhaps books and articles from music journals.
 A sociologist or historian will turn to books and articles as well, but perhaps use other types of primary sources, such as artist interviews and autobiographies.
 Other types of sources include documentaries, ephemera (fanzines, flyers, photographs), and some websites.

 Many sources in this LibGuide are available in the PHSC Libraries.
 Links to online books and articles will be made available, and the call number will be provided if available in print.
 However, many sources will not be available immediately and may require interlibrary loan services or a trip to the public library.
-A good place to start is below, with Research Starters.
+A good place to start is below, with Reference Articles.
 Each article is written by an expert in heavy metal studies and will give you a solid basis on which to start your research.

 When logging in to the Library's databases or catalog the login information is your PHSC E-mail address and password.